Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-Since twists allow excitations to condense, they are topological defects.
-For example, in the case of the Hadamard symmetry in the two dimensional colour code, a pair of $e$ excitations may be condensed from the vacuum, and one of these excitations brought across the domain wall, converting it to an $m$.
+To see that twists allow topological excitations to condense, and so are topological defects, consider an example using the Hadamard symmetry in the two dimensional colour code.
+A pair of $e$ excitations may be created from the vacuum, and one of these excitations brought across the domain wall, converting it to an $m$.
 This $e$ and $m$ may then be brought together by allowing them to meet beyond the twist, producing the composite excitation $em$.
+Thus, this twist in the two dimensional colour code can condense $em$ excitations.
 More generally, domain walls may be classified by their action on excitations of the code.
-To see this, denote by $b^*$ an excitation that annihilates to the vacuum with b.
-(If $b$ is a quasiparticle, $b^*$ is the antiparticle of $b$.)
+To see this, denote by $b^*$ an excitation that annihilates to the vacuum with $b$.
+(If $b$ is a quasiparticle, $b^*$ is the antiparticle of $b$.
+More generally, we refer to $b^*$ as the anti-excitation of $b$.)
 A domain wall that takes $a \to b$ will then allow composite excitation $a^*b$ to condense.
-This is as shown in Fig.~\ref{TwistCondensation}.
+This process is illustrated in Fig.~\ref{TwistCondensation}.

 Schemes for quantum computing with twists have been studied for a range of two dimensional codes.
-These codes include the surface code \cite{Bombin,Brown}, the colour code \cite{Kesselring}, subsystem colour codes \cite{Bombin2} and the $\mathbb{Z}_3$ abelian quantum double model (which generalises the surface code to qutrits) \cite{Cong}.
+These codes include the surface code \cite{Bombin,Brown}, the colour code \cite{Kesselring,Scruby}, subsystem colour codes \cite{Bombin2} and the $\mathbb{Z}_3$ abelian quantum double model (which generalises the surface code to qutrits) \cite{Cong}.
 All of these schemes allow only Clifford gates by braiding, and require additional methods, such as magic state distillation \cite{MSD} or topological charge measurement \cite{Cong}, to realise universality.
-We note that genons, a particular type of twist defect, have also attracted study for their braiding properties across a range of models, and allow for universality by braiding in more exotic codes than topological stabiliser codes \cite{BarkeshliGenon1,BarkeshliGenon2}.
+We note that genons, a particular type of twist defect, have also attracted study for their braiding properties across a range of models, and allow for universality by braiding in codes that are more exotic than topological stabiliser codes~\cite{BarkeshliGenon1,BarkeshliGenon2}.
+For more on the general theory of defects in two dimensional topological stabiliser codes, we refer the reader to Refs.~\cite{BarkeshliTheory1,BarkeshliTheory2}.